MFStapert/the_bin/node/svelte-todo/README.md

-First go at a todo app in svelte
+First go at a todo app in svelte.